 1. Investigations Opened During This Reporting Period

-During this reporting period, the OIG referred 2 Section 1001-related complaints to the BOP for investigation, 1 of which remains pending.
-The OIG has requested that, upon completion of the investigation of each referred complaint, that BOP provide the OIG a copy of the investigative report.
+During this reporting period, the OIG referred 1 Section 1001-related complaint to the BOP for investigation, and the BOP completed its investigation and provided the OIG a copy of the investigative report.

 a.
-Continuing BOP Investigation
+Completed BOP Investigation